justinribeiro/blog-pwa/hugo/content/chronicle/2019-09-27-setting-up-mastodon-on-google-cloud-platform.md

 > Note: the biggest hurdle you will find when doing creating the TXT records within the Cloud Console is the "Warning: A record for this domain has whitespace but is not a "quoted string"".
 This also happens with 2048 DKIM strings, which won't save when clicking "Create".
 The trick is to simply break the string into 255 character lines and wrap them with quotes.
 I know what you're thinking: "that is not intuitive".
 Yes, I agree.

-Once you've got those records saved, it's now time to wait for those records to propogate.
+Once you've got those records saved, it's now time to wait for those records to propagate.
 With Cloud DNS, this happens pretty quick (one reason I like Cloud DNS).
 But while that verification of record is happening on Mailgun, let's get our storage setup.

 ## Setting up Google Cloud Storage